nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

 The SONATA configuration files
 ------------------------------

-Model metadata, such as the relative location of the network files, and simulation parameters are stored in the SONATA configuration ("config") file(s) in the JSON format.
-Below is an example SONATA config with the components NEST expects included:
+Model metadata, such as the relative location of the network files and simulation parameters, are stored in the SONATA configuration ("config") file(s) in the JSON format.
+Below is an example SONATA config with the components NEST expects to be included:

 .. code-block:: json